Martin twins lead No. 5 Nevada over Loyola-Chicago 79-65

+CHICAGO (AP) - The maroon and gold Final Four banner hanging from the rafters gave Nevada just a little extra motivation.
+Not that the Wolf Pack really needed it.

-CHICAGO (AP) - Caleb Martin had 21 points, twin brother Cody Martin scored 20 and No. 5 Nevada beat Loyola-Chicago 79-65 on Tuesday night in an NCAA Tournament rematch.
+Caleb Martin had 21 points, twin brother Cody Martin scored 20 and No. 5 Nevada beat Loyola-Chicago 79-65 on Tuesday night in a rematch of their NCAA Tournament game.

-Loyola beat Nevada by one point in the NCAA South Regional semifinals last season - the only other meeting between these programs.
+Loyola edged Nevada by one point in the South Regional semifinals last season - the only other meeting between these programs.
 That victory came during a stunning Final Four run for the Ramblers.

+"There was a lot of motivation," Caleb Martin said.
+"We thought that it could've been us.
+They had a lot of momentum behind them last year and they played really well and they had guys step up for them even though they were a young group of guys. ...
+We just had to tip our hats and keep it moving."

+Nevada players saw the banner during shootaround, and an image was left showing it on a projector while they got dressed before the game.

 Cody Martin was 9 of 14 with seven assists.

-Jordan Caroline had 15 points and six rebounds.
+Jordan Caroline, playing in his home state, had 15 points and six rebounds.
 Trey Porter added 14 points and 10 boards.

+"There's a lot of veterans on that team," said Loyola's Marques Townes, who hit the decisive 3 in the closing seconds of the NCAA game against Nevada.
+"They got a couple of transfers and the majority of the starting lineup back.
+They played like men today.
+I feel like they out-physicalled us today and we didn't respond."

-Marques Townes - who hit the decisive 3 in the closing seconds of that NCAA game - led Loyola (4-3) with a season-high 24 points, but the Ramblers dropped their second straight game.
+Townes led Loyola (4-3) with a season-high 24 points and nine rebounds, but the Ramblers dropped their second straight game.

 Loyola great Jerry Harkness presented a Final Four ring to Sister Jean Dolores Schmidt - the now 99-year-old nun and team chaplain who charmed the nation during last season's run - prior to the game.
-Nevada then did its best to put this one away in the early going.
+But with a raucous crowd packing the arena, Nevada did its best to put this one away in the early going.

-With the Martins leading the way, the Wolf Pack shot 62.5 percent while building their 44-28 halftime lead.
+Led by the Martins, the Wolf Pack shot 62.5 percent while building their 44-28 halftime lead.

 They led 29-9 midway through the first half after a layup by Cody Martin.
 He also hit a 3 with 5:22 left to make it 38-18 before Loyola cut it to 12 in the closing minutes.
 The Ramblers' Clayton Custer missed a 3 that would have made it a nine-point game.
 Caleb Martin hit a runner and Porter scored on a layup to get it back up to 16 with 14 seconds left in the half.